phylovi/bito/README.md

 Then `make` will build, run tests, and install the Python packages.

-On OS X the build process will also modify the conda environment to point `DYLD_LIBRARY_PATH` to where BEAGLE is installed.
+The build process will also modify the conda environment to point `[DY]LD_LIBRARY_PATH` to where BEAGLE is installed.
 If you get an error about missing BEAGLE, just `conda activate libsbn` again and you should be good.

 * (Optional) If you modify the lexer and parser, call `make bison`.
 This assumes that you have installed Bison > 3.4 (`conda install -c conda-forge bison`).